 Temporary structures at events include stages, marquees, inflatable structures, retail areas, hospitality and seating areas.
+A TDS is designed to be erected rapidly and dismantled many times.
+Generally, these structures are only in place for a short time.

 Your duties as an event organiser